davidfaulkner12/advent-code-clj/README.md

 ## License

-Copyright © 2020 Ethel Weston
+Copyright © 2020 David Wang-Faulkner

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at